Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Locator Map

 Available for automobile touring, fishing, hiking, and deer and small game hunting.
-Features three-quarter-mile Scuppernong River Interpretive Boardwalk, the Walter B. Jones Sr. Center for the Sounds interpretive visitors center, and observation and photography opportunities for tundra swans, snow geese and ducks, as well as black bear and other birds and animals.
+Features the Walter B. Jones Sr. Center for the Sounds interpretive visitors center, the half-mile accessible Scuppernong River Interpretive Boardwalk and additional trails, the Red Wolf Center, and observation and photography opportunities for tundra swan, snow geese and ducks, as well as black bear and other birds and animals.
+The approximately 44 miles of dirt roads on the refuge’s Pungo Unit are the most popular for wildlife observation.
+The Pungo Unit can be accessed 18 miles south of Plymouth, NC, at the intersection of N.C.
+45, Pat’s Road, and Refuge Road.
+There is an informational kiosk with maps of the unit.

 Roanoke River NWR